wanderingbonzi/minecraft-performance-guide/README.md

 ## **Game Settings**

 * Now when you're in-game, let's get into what video settings to use.
-[These](blob:https://imgur.com/660da976-6256-4267-a6ba-87a5b77e7b3a) settings are what I recommend for low end systems.
+[These](https://imgur.com/a/0CrOTdp) settings are what I recommend for low end systems.
+Make sure to lower your resolution aswell!
+Setting it to 900p or 720p will give a considerable boost since it is displaying less pixels. (use [Better Sodium Settings](https://www.curseforge.com/minecraft/mc-mods/better-sodium-video-settings-button) or [Sodium Extras](https://www.curseforge.com/minecraft/mc-mods/sodium-extra))

+* If you don't want to use these settings, turn everything to the lowest and then start testing out what settings work best for you.
+Ex, If your pc can handle more chunks, increase the render distance, if it can handle higher video settings, try turning them up.
+Rinse and repeat.